stephendoyin/fend-project-memory-game/README.md

 ### Star Rating

-3 Stars = Time is less than 40 and moves made is less than 13 2 Stars = Time is less than 80 and moves made is less than 20 1 Stars = Time is less than 130 and moves made is less than 30 0 Stars = Doesn't meet any of the criterias above.
+3 Stars = moves made is MORE than 13
+2 Stars = moves made is MORE than 20
+1 Stars = moves made is MORE than 30
+0 Stars = Doesn't meet any of the criterias above.